mysticcoders/www/_posts/2008-07-26-wii-fit-might-actually-work.markdown

 - health
 comments: []
 ---
-<p>Is it possible?
+Is it possible?
 On a whim, I grabbed the top entry in craigslist and found a seller for my buying needs.
 It still seems odd to me that Nintendo after 2 years still can't seem to keep any of its consoles nor its popular devices in stock, anywhere.
-The mind boggles as to if this is a tactic, but owning one, I see the attraction of ownership.</p>
+The mind boggles as to if this is a tactic, but owning one, I see the attraction of ownership.

-<p>It ... is ... fun.</p>
+It ... is ... fun.

-<p>None of this feels like work!
+None of this feels like work!
 You gradually work through the games and unlock new ones.
-The characters are dorky, for sure, and the dialog on screen prods you to move forward.</p>
+The characters are dorky, for sure, and the dialog on screen prods you to move forward.

-<p>I'm actually looking forward to slogging myself onto the Wii Fit tomorrow morning.</p>
+I'm actually looking forward to slogging myself onto the Wii Fit tomorrow morning.